The Man Who Broke into Auschwitz: Controversy

 The World Jewish Congress asked the publisher to have the book verified.
 Questions have also been raised by British writer, Guy Walters, as to whether Avey actually managed to 'smuggle himself' into Auschwitz.
 For the paperback edition of Avey's book the publishers issued 'notes on sources' by Broomby and Long, responding to some of the questions raised, available on the publisher's website.
 However, Avey's application for the "Righteous Among the Nations" award was turned down by Yad Vashem because his story could not be substantiated.
 Dr. Piotr Setkiewicz, head of research at the Auschwitz-Birkenau Museum told Reuters that he does not think the swap described in the book ever happened.
 Setkiewicz added that Avey's description of Auschwitz III does not conform to known facts about it, beginning with the "Arbeit Macht Frei" sign upon its entrance, which almost certainly did not exist.
 He added:

 "Perhaps 80 or 90% of what Mr. Avey says is true, but the problem is that deniers have this wonderful habit of fixing on every single thing which is obviously not true."

+In April 2022, after British-Israeli researcher Alon Shapira raised doubts about the book's veracity, Hodder & Stoughton published a press release defending the book, stating "we have no reason to question the veracity of Denis Avey's book".
+The following month, The Observer stated it had uncovered evidence that the company planned to add explanatory notes and revisions describing the controversy surrounding The Man Who Broke into Auschwitz to future editions of the book.
+James Long expressed support for qualifying notes, saying "I would like to provide more of the background information and include some of the questions that have been raised since".